benmvp/react-workshop/src/testing/00-begin/README.md

 ## Exercises

 - Visit [http://localhost:3000/](http://localhost:3000/) and you should see a fully-functioning "email app"
+  * Play around with the app to familiarize yourself with the functionality
+  * Look through the source code of the [React components](components/), [Redux actions](actions/), and [Redux reducers](reducers/) to understand what you'll be testing
 - Install a JSX-friendly code editor, such as [Visual Studio Code](https://code.visualstudio.com/)

 ## Next